seajayrubynose/cafely-manual/content/manual/LoggingIn.md

 order: 2
 ---

-# Logging In To Your Account 🚩
+# 👉 Logging In To Your Account

 1. Go to [cafely.vercel.app/login](https://cafely.vercel.app/login)

-2. Enter your username
+2. Enter your email

 3. Enter your password